connyvs/PhDnet_OS_escaperoom/content/items/epilogue.md

 >   _"A closed door is seldomly an invitation"_

-_Now you can go and make yourself a cup of coffee until we move on with the rest of the program, or you can explore the escape room to see if you can find any of the easter eggs_
+_Now you grab a beverage of your choice and come back to the main room on GatherTown, or you can explore the escape room to see if you can find any of the easter eggs!_

 ![](https://media4.giphy.com/media/35HTaxVJWzp2QOShct/giphy.gif?cid=ecf05e47wx7gzaz23jhldze1be4et0krxcdtjwhloa30u2ko&rid=giphy.gif)